michelhilg/truck-maintenance-planning-ML/README.md

 ## Project Structure
-The project follows the basic cookie cutter structure, since we have a simple Proof of Concept, will be  a very straighfoward definiton:
+The project follows the basic cookie-cutter structure.
+Since we have a simple proof of concept, it will be a very straightforward definition:

 ```
-maintenance-planning-optimization/
+bix-tech-test/
 │
 ├── data/
 │   ├── air_system_present_year.csv